Business and community electric vehicle charging station guide

 Work with Alliant Energy, the electrician and other vendors to complete the electrical and civil construction to support the EV charging station.
 Work with the software platform provider to commission the EV charging station and resolve any problems.

-When everything is completed, make sure the EV charging station is operational by plugging in an electric vehicle.
+When everything is completed, make sure the EV charging station works by plugging in an electric vehicle.
 Work with the electrician and EV charging station manufacturer to resolve any problems.

 Access to the EV charging station can be restricted.
 The software platform provider will be able to set up restrictions and come up with the access solution that works best for your needs.